Last updated October 6, 2021

 Overdraft protection transfer fee

-You may also incur an overdraft fee if Citibank charges a routine checking account fee, such as a monthly service fee, that overdraws your account or increases the amount that your account is overdrawn.
+You may also incur an overdraft fee if Citibank charges a routine checking account fee, such as a monthly service fee or other monthly fees, that overdraws your account.
+If a monthly service fee increases the amount that your account is overdrawn, you may also be subject to an overdraft fee.

 Remember: You can opt into or out of overdraft protection at any time.

-Unfortunately, mistakes happen and you may end up with an overdraft fee.
-While the penalty may sting in the moment, there are actually ways for you to put that money back into your account.
+Unfortunately, fees happen.
+While the penalty may sting in the moment, there are actually ways for you to put that money back into your Citibank account, whether you’re fighting for overdraft fees, monthly maintenance fees, ATM fees, or any other charges.
 When starting a negotiation with a Citibank representative, you should follow these steps.

 Prepare your information